stagbl/stagbl/docs/README.md

 StagBL Documentation
 --------------------

-Like all of StagBL, the documentation is intended to be minimal and maintainable.
 As much as possible, documentation is by example.

-StagBLDemo provides most of this, demonstrating functionality in terms of reproducing standard examples and benchmarks.
+The demos in `../demos` are central in this, demonstrating functionality in terms of reproducing standard examples and benchmarks.

+The DMStag tutorials in `$PETSC_DIR/src/dm/impls/examples/tutorials` may also be useful.

-Some unit/integration tests in tests/ might also do double duty as examples.
+Some unit/integration tests in `../tests` might also be of use to some users.

-Any additional documentation will be generated using Sphinx (based on .rst files).
+Any additional documentation is generated using Sphinx.
+From this directory,

+  make html

+And see `_build/html/index.html`.